8 Focused Assessment- HEENT

 • Inspect general appearance of eyes including lids, lashes, conjunctiva, sclera, and eye brows

-• Inspect pupil size and reaction to light.
+• Inspect pupil size, shape, reaction to light, and accommodation (PERRLA)

 Ears